Tackling Long Code Search with Splitting, Encoding, and Aggregating

 \textbf{Meanpooling / Maxpooling}.
-As shown in \cref{fig:AST_split}, to fuse the embeddings of $k$ code blocks, a naive way is to take the mean/max of their embeddings:
+A straightforward approach to aggregate the embeddings of $k$ code blocks is to calculate the mean or maximum of their embeddings:

-However, a potential drawback of meanpooling is that each code block contributes equally to the final result regardless of their quality.
-Meanwhile, for maxpooling, the block embedding with max value has the largest contribution.
-Thus we make a natural extension and further propose weighted embedding methods.
+However, a limitation of meanpooling is that each code block contributes equally to the final representation, regardless of their individual qualities.
+Similarly, maxpooling gives prominence to the block with the highest value.
+To address these limitations and enhance the aggregation process, we propose the incorporation of weighted embedding methods.

-\textbf{Attention-based fusion}.
-As the code blocks are not equally important for representing the long code.
-We consider giving each block embedding a self-adaptive weight $\alpha$ for fusion, \ie
+\textbf{Attention-based aggregation}.
+Recognizing that not all code blocks hold equal importance in representing long code snippets, we introduce self-adaptive weights $\alpha$ for each block embedding during aggregation: